Schmoozing with Schwartzenneger,

 When the state's first electronic legislative bill tracking system came online, they called it LEG.BILL.
 Clumsy as the first version was compared to today's, it was still a splendid innovation.
 But in large human organizations, change is never without its fearful doubters and ornery resisters.
-A good many people must be persuaded to embrace the Next New Thing, even when told to do so.
-At least some degree of skepticism was warranted.
-In the realm of ever-morphing information technology, state managers had already produced plenty of novel ways to do things that were not splendid by any means.
+A good many people must be persuaded to embrace progress.

-As editor of an in-house publication, I needed a cover shot for a story about LEG.BILL.
+As editor of an in-house government publication, I needed a cover shot for a story about LEG.BILL.
 I wondered if then-legislator Bill Mares might pose.
 He seemed possessed of the right spirit.
-Bill was/is also an author, teacher, and commentator.
-Along with political science writer/professor Frank Bryan, Bill had (then) recently co-authored the hilariously droll book, "Real Vermonters Don't Milk Goats."
+Rep. Bill was/is also an author, teacher, and commentator.
+Along with political science writer/professor Frank Bryan, Bill had co-authored the hilariously droll book, "Real Vermonters Don't Milk Goats."
 He had name recognition and I thought he could bring some brio to the task of posing for the LEG.BILL story.
 He certainly did.
 At left is an outtake of Bill hamming for the piece, "embracing" the new technology.
-I recently discovered another interesting facet of Bill Mares' past.
+Just recently I discovered another interesting facet of Bill Mares' past.
 See related item on my Blurbosphere.

 4. Taking the Plunge

 When shooting groups of people for government or organizational uses, it's hard to get them to do something interesting.
 But now and then something wonderfully offbeat can occur.
 Here are a couple of instances.

 Members of the State Police dive team had recently completely a rigorous new training and certification process.
 I was instructed to show up at a dock on Lake Champlain, where I was put in a boat and motored off to the area where the graduation would occur: In the middle of the lake, in a gathering rainstorm.
 There they did their final exercises and received the plastic-clad certifications underwater.
 When they emerged brandishing their "diplomas" it made for a refreshingly unusual shot.
 A resulting story (republished) can be found here.